Study Results Show Low Morbidity, Mortality Rates for Patients Treated with HIPEC

-BUFFALO, NY — Researchers at Roswell Park Cancer Institute (RPCI) have determined that cytoreductive surgery combined with hyperthermic intraperitoneal chemotherapy (CS/HIPEC), a complex procedure to treat advanced abdominal cancers, can be done safely, and may be an effective therapy for select patients.
+BUFFALO, NY — Researchers at Roswell Park Comprehensive Cancer Center (Roswell Park) have determined that cytoreductive surgery combined with hyperthermic intraperitoneal chemotherapy (CS/HIPEC), a complex procedure to treat advanced abdominal cancers, can be done safely, and may be an effective therapy for select patients.
 Study results are published in the June issue of Cancer Medicine.

 “HIPEC is an extremely invasive procedure that an increasing number of cancer centers across the United States offer,” he said.
 “Our research shows that when it’s used for appropriate candidates as part of a multidisciplinary treatment approach in an experienced setting, outcomes will be favorable compared to standard combination therapy, with the added benefit of shorter-term side effects.”